Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Results

 \subsection{Neuron detection}

-Neuron detection consists of two stages, 2D regional detection and 3D merging.
-We use precision, recall, and F1 score to quantify 2D and 3D results, respectively.
-We divided our imaging data into 40 training volumes, 4 validation volumes, and 26 test volumes.
-A model was saved if its performance on the validation volumes showed the best 2D F1 score during the training phase, see Table~\ref{table::3d_detection} for details.
+Neuron detection consists of two stages, neuronal region detection and neuron merging.
+The algorithms are detailed in \nameref{sec:det} and \nameref{sec:merging}.
+We use precision, recall, and F1 score to quantify region detection and merging results, respectively.
+We chose the model whose performance on the validation volumes showed the best 2D F1 score during the training phase (see Table \ref{table:3d_detection} for details).
 If the IoU (intersection over union) between a predicted region and a ground truth region is greater than a threshold $0.3$, the predicted region is a True Positive (TP).
 Precision is the ratio of the number of TPs to the number of predicted regions, and recall is the ratio of TPs to the number of ground truth regions.
 F1 score is defined as the harmonic mean of precision and recall, namely $2/(\text{recall}^{-1}+\text{precision}^{-1})$.

-\textbf{Region correction.} We use a simple location transform to implement region correction, inspired by \cite{rcnn2014}.
-During training, an ANN took an anchor region as an input and generated a score $S$, as well as corrections to the anchor position and size $ (\Delta \hat{x}, \Delta \hat{y}, \hat{\omega}, \hat{\eta}) $.
-The ground truth that has the maximum overlap with the anchor is the target.
+\textbf{Region correction} We applied a simple location transform to implement region correction, inspired by Girshick et al.\cite{rcnn2014}.
+During training, an ANN took an anchor box as an input and generated a score $S$, as well as corrections to the box position and size $ (\Delta \hat{x}, \Delta \hat{y}, \hat{\omega}, \hat{\eta}) $.
+The ground truth that has the maximum overlap with the box is the target.
 The ANN computed the binary cross-entropy loss for $S$ and L2 loss for position and size corrections.
 The targeted corrections are defined as: